 Admissions & Major Requirements

-The Department of Theater at the University of Massachusetts Amherst does not require prospective majors to audition for admission to the program.
-All UMass students in good standing are welcome to declare the major.
-(There is no minor in Theater.)
+The Department of Theater at the University of Massachusetts Amherst does not require prospective majors or minors to audition for admission to the program.
+All UMass students in good standing are welcome to declare the major or add the minor (see separate Minor in Theater page for information).
 Once they declare a Theater major, students are assigned a faculty member who will serve as their advisor.

-If you are a UMass student considering switching into or adding the major, please make an appointment with the Undergraduate Program Director, Milan Dragicevich to complete the paperwork, discuss your progress toward the degree, and sign up for an advisor.
+If you are a UMass student considering switching into or adding the major (or minor), please make an appointment with the Undergraduate Program Director, Milan Dragicevich to complete the paperwork, discuss your progress toward the degree, and sign up for an advisor.

 Students are advised to declare their major no later than their sophomore year and to take the key prerequisite courses as early as possible — those who do not may find it difficult to fulfill all the requirements needed to graduate in four years.